Big January Giveaway - Click Here For More Details

 From fantastical sites like the marine temple of Pura Tanah Lot, to the dazzling beauty of the Coral Triangle, the wonders of Indonesia are as bountiful as they are varied.
-Explore all this country has to offer in full peace of mind, knowing that our award-winning travel insurance has you covered.
+Explore all this country has to offer in full peace of mind, knowing that our comprehensive travel insurance has you covered.

 Holiday Extras Travel insurance to Indonesia

 Holiday Extras worldwide policies, provide comprehensive cover for the intrepid traveller venturing further afield.
 All our policies come with robust cover for medical emergencies, the loss or theft of personal possessions, cancellation cover and many more benefits.
 For the jet-setter, it may be worth taking out the annual multi-trip travel insurance, which provides cover for an unlimited number of trips during the year.

 How do I book my policy?

 - Booking a travel insurance policy for Indonesia is a quick and easy process.

 - Head over to the booking engine in the top of the page.
 Most likely, you'll see the details regarding your destination already filled out.
 For Indonesia, you'll need to select 'worldwide' cover.

 - Select whether you want cover for just the single trip, or for multiple trips throughout the year by choosing either the 'single trip' or 'annual trip' option.